Tag: dying

 God’s peace has a strong tendency to overthrow the status quo and .
 Isaiah calls nobles fools and important people scoundrels.
 Isaiah notes that the will pour out, and our perspectives will .
 Righteousness and will spread, and peace will be its fruit.

-The Holy Spirit as the underlying producer of peace makes sense with Ezekiel, as God declares a new of peace.
+The Holy as the underlying producer of peace makes sense with Ezekiel, as God declares a new of peace.
 God will establish.
 God will multiply it.
 God’s new covenant is by God’s , not by ours.

 1) What is the difference between God’s peace versus mankind’s peace?